snac-cooperative/technical-docs/tat_requirements/plan.md

   well as how this relates to search facets.
 This also impacts our future ability to make assertions about the data, and is somewhat related to semantic net.
 See [Tag system](#controlled-vocabularies-and-tag-system).

+#### Documents we need to create

+- Operations and Procedure Manual

+- Research Agenda

+- User Story Backlog

+- Design Documents (UI/UX/Graphic Design)

+      - ideally someone writes a (possibly brief) style guide

+      - a set of .psd or other images is not a style guide

+#### Governance and Policies, etc.

+- Data curation, preservation, graceful retirement

+- Data expulsion vs. embargo

+- Duplicates, backups, restore, related policy and technical issues

+- Broad pieces that are missing or underdeveloped [Laura]

+- Refresh relationship with OCLC [John, Daniel]

 #### Overview and order of work